tynp/termux-youtube-subtitles/README.md

 7. Share a youtube URL to Termux.
 8. View the subtitles found for the view in the list and type in the desired one.
 9. `youtube-dl` will download the subtitle.
 10. Use the subtitle file.
 For Pleco, select to the File Reader and Open New File.
 Browse to the `Youtube-DL` directory located at `/storage/emulated/0/Youtube-DL`.
 Select the subtitle file.
+(Can also do a quick clean of the timestamp metadata from the file with a `sed -i '/-->/d' /storage/emulated/0/Youtube-DL/${FILE}`)